pangratz/ember-memento/README.md

     $ bundle install
     $ bundle exec rake test

+Or if you're on a Mac, via:

+    $ bundle exec rake autotest

 This executes the tests by using [Phantom.JS](http://www.phantomjs.org/), which you need to have installed.

 Or you can run the tests via: